American Financial Group (NYSE:AFG) Updates FY 2024 Earnings Guidance

 American Financial Group (NYSE:AFG – Get Free Report) updated its FY 2024 earnings guidance on Thursday.
-The company provided earnings per share guidance of 11.000-11.000 for the period, compared to the consensus earnings per share estimate of 11.700.
+The company provided earnings per share (EPS) guidance of 11.000-11.000 for the period, compared to the consensus estimate of 11.700.
 The company issued revenue guidance of -.

-American Financial Group (NYSE:AFG – Get Free Report) last announced its quarterly earnings data on Wednesday, February 7th.
-The insurance provider reported $2.84 EPS for the quarter, beating the consensus estimate of $2.81 by $0.03.
-The firm had revenue of $1.73 billion for the quarter, compared to analyst estimates of $1.67 billion.
-American Financial Group had a return on equity of 22.53% and a net margin of 10.89%.
-The company’s revenue was up 6.7% on a year-over-year basis.
-During the same period in the prior year, the company earned $2.99 EPS.
-Research analysts expect that American Financial Group will post 11 EPS for the current fiscal year.
+American Financial Group (NYSE:AFG – Get Free Report) last released its quarterly earnings results on Wednesday, February 7th.
+The insurance provider reported $2.84 earnings per share (EPS) for the quarter, topping the consensus estimate of $2.81 by $0.03.
+American Financial Group had a net margin of 10.89% and a return on equity of 22.53%.
+The firm had revenue of $1.73 billion for the quarter, compared to the consensus estimate of $1.67 billion.
+During the same quarter in the previous year, the firm posted $2.99 EPS.
+The firm’s quarterly revenue was up 6.7% on a year-over-year basis.
+On average, equities analysts anticipate that American Financial Group will post 11 EPS for the current year.

 American Financial Group Increases Dividend

-In other American Financial Group news, SVP Michelle A. Gillis sold 5,176 shares of the stock in a transaction that occurred on Thursday, February 8th.
-The stock was sold at an average price of $121.00, for a total value of $626,296.00.
-Following the completion of the sale, the senior vice president now owns 45,372 shares in the company, valued at approximately $5,490,012.
-The transaction was disclosed in a document filed with the SEC, which is available at this link.
-In other news, SVP Michelle A. Gillis sold 5,176 shares of the firm’s stock in a transaction that occurred on Thursday, February 8th.
-The stock was sold at an average price of $121.00, for a total value of $626,296.00.
-Following the completion of the transaction, the senior vice president now owns 45,372 shares in the company, valued at approximately $5,490,012.
-The transaction was disclosed in a document filed with the SEC, which is available at the SEC website.
-Also, Director William W. Verity sold 2,274 shares of the firm’s stock in a transaction that occurred on Wednesday, December 20th.
-The shares were sold at an average price of $120.26, for a total value of $273,471.24.
-Following the completion of the transaction, the director now owns 10,457 shares of the company’s stock, valued at approximately $1,257,558.82.
+In related news, SVP Michelle A. Gillis sold 5,176 shares of the stock in a transaction dated Thursday, February 8th.
+The shares were sold at an average price of $121.00, for a total value of $626,296.00.
+Following the sale, the senior vice president now owns 45,372 shares of the company’s stock, valued at approximately $5,490,012.
+The transaction was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
+In other American Financial Group news, Director Amy Y. Murray sold 415 shares of the firm’s stock in a transaction dated Friday, December 15th.
+The shares were sold at an average price of $118.96, for a total value of $49,368.40.
+Following the completion of the transaction, the director now directly owns 1,759 shares in the company, valued at $209,250.64.
+The sale was disclosed in a filing with the SEC, which is accessible through this link.
+Also, SVP Michelle A. Gillis sold 5,176 shares of American Financial Group stock in a transaction on Thursday, February 8th.
+The shares were sold at an average price of $121.00, for a total value of $626,296.00.
+Following the transaction, the senior vice president now owns 45,372 shares in the company, valued at approximately $5,490,012.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders sold 8,715 shares of company stock worth $1,049,563.
-14.60% of the stock is currently owned by company insiders.
+In the last three months, insiders sold 8,715 shares of company stock valued at $1,049,563.
+Company insiders own 14.60% of the company’s stock.

 American Financial Group Company Profile